koayyiting/ID_Assignment/README.md

 - Feature 2 - At the Adopt page, it allows the user to switch between the 2 pages for adopt.
 - Feature 3 - At the Adopt page, it allows the user to press "Learn More" button and "Back" to the previous page.
 - Feature 4 - At the Donate page, it allows the user to input their details and submit by clicking on "Donate!".
+- Feature 5 - At the Event Page, it allows the user to press the "Google Maps" Text and direct them to google maps.
-- Feature 5 - At the Contact Page, it allows the user to input the message they want to tell the owner and submit by clicking "Submit".
+- Feature 6 - At the Contact Page, it allows the user to input the message they want to tell the owner and submit by clicking "Submit".
 (API)

 ### Features Left to Implement